-Trump Dismisses Charges Against Him As 'Impeachment Lite' — Is He Right?
+'Impeachment Lite'?
+How Articles Against Trump Compare To Clinton's And Nixon's

 "President Trump also sought to pressure the Government of Ukraine to take these steps by conditioning official United States Government acts of significant value to Ukraine on its public announcement of the investigations. ...

-"With the same corrupt motives, President Trump—acting both directly and through his agents within and outside the United States Government—conditioned two official acts on the public announcements that he had requested."
+"With the same corrupt motives, President Trump — acting both directly and through his agents within and outside the United States Government — conditioned two official acts on the public announcements that he had requested."

-Remember, the Southern District of New York has already indicted Ukrainian associates of Rudy Giuliani's, Lev Parnas and Igor Fruman, for "conspiring to violate straw and foreign donor bans."
+Remember, the Southern District of New York has already indicted Ukrainian associates of Trump lawyer Rudy Giuliani, Lev Parnas and Igor Fruman, for "conspiring to violate straw and foreign donor bans."

 Former Ukraine Ambassador Marie Yovanovitch testified that she found out from Ukrainian officials that Giuliani, Parnas and Fruman were conspiring to oust her, she believed, because of her reputation against corruption in Ukraine.

-Only two of the four articles of impeachment, 1 and 3, against President Clinton passed the full House.
-They had to do with Clinton lying about his sexual relationship with a White House intern ("Grand Jury Perjury") and "obstruction of justice" that included his own lying and encouraging witnesses to do so.
-Articles 2 ("Perjury in the Civil Case") and 4 ("Abuse of Power") were voted down.
+Only two of the four articles of impeachment, I and III, against Clinton passed the full House.
+They had to do with his lying about his sexual relationship with a White House intern ("grand jury perjury") and "obstruction of justice" that included his own lying and encouraging witnesses to do so.
+Articles II ("Perjury in the Civil Case") and IV ("Abuse of Power") were voted down.

-There were a litany of potential crimes in Nixon's case.
-"Watergate" gets its name from the hotel where the burglary of Nixon's Democratic opponents was carried out.
-While one witness alleged Nixon ordered the break in, no hard evidence emerged to show that he did.
+There were a litany of potential crimes in Nixon's case, known as Watergate, the name of the hotel complex where the burglary of Nixon's Democratic opponents was carried out.
+While one witness alleged Nixon ordered the break-in, no hard evidence emerged to show that he did.

 So, you don't find in the three articles of impeachment against Nixon the words "burglary" or "conspiracy."
-Instead, Article 1 was about obstruction of justice, a statutory crime; Article 2 dealt with Nixon "violating constitutional rights of citizens," which includes potential crimes.

-For example: obtaining tax returns for purposes "not authorized by law"; electronic surveillance for no "lawful function of his office"; and potential misuse of campaign funds.
+Instead, Article I was about obstruction of justice, a statutory crime; Article II dealt with Nixon "violating constitutional rights of citizens," which includes potential crimes.
+For example: obtaining tax returns for purposes "not authorized by law", electronic surveillance for no "lawful function of his office", and potential misuse of campaign funds.

-Article 3, similar to Article 2 against Trump deals with obstruction of Congress.
+Article III, similar to Article II against Trump, dealt with obstruction of Congress.
 The language is strikingly similar in parts.

 Nixon: